Last Amended September 2017

 11.1 RESPONSIBILITIES The Board is responsible for the management of the association.
 The Board is authorised to have certain parts of its duties carried out by committees.

 11.2 AGREEMENTS The Board is not entitled, except as stated in clause 1 of this article, to enter into agreements to purchase, alienate or encumber registered assets, enter into agreements under the terms of which the association commits itself to act as guarantor or severally liable creditor, to support a third party, or give security for a debt by a third party.
-The Members of the Board must approve by majority vote any expenditure on behalf of the IFA.
+The Members of the Board must approve by majority vote any major expenditure on behalf of the IFA.

 11.3 COMPENSATION FOR OFFICE BEARERS The Members of the Board will propose the scale of compensation for the Coordinators and the Chairman for approval by the members by 2/3 majority vote at the AGM.